Hot Tub Water - Sanitization FAQ

 Granules are suited to the intermittent hot tub user.
 Perhaps you use your hot tub only on the weekend, or two nights in a row then skip 4 nights and use it again.
 The granules are put into the tub when you finish your session.
 This way there is no build up of chemicals if you do not use your tub for several days.

-For the least amount of work you can choose a salt sanitation system.
-This type of system delivers a maintenance level of sanitizer (Chlorine or Bromine) to the hot tub all the time and then you 'boost' or shock the hot tub after using it by pressing one button.
+A salt sanitation system delivers a maintenance level of sanitizer (Chlorine) to the hot tub all the time and then you 'boost' or shock the hot tub after using it by pressing one button.
 With a salt system the maintenance of your hot tub becomes virtually automatic.

 Q: What about Enzymes and Ozonators?